scott-mathews/gesture-recognition/README.md

-This project uses Python 3
+This project has some dependencies, listed here:

+Python 3:
+    Tensorflow
+    Keras
+    Matplotlib
+    Pydot

+Other:
+    Graphviz